irmen/Tale/docs/source/index.rst

 - text is nicely formatted when outputted (wrapped to a configurable width).
 - uses colorama if available to spice up the console output a bit.
 - game can be saved (and reloaded) - pickle is used to serialize the full game world state
+- save game data is placed in the operating system's user data directory
 - there's a list of 70+ creature races, adapted from the Dark Souls mudlib
 - supports two kinds of money: fantasy (gold/silver/copper) and modern (dollars)
 - game clock is independent of real-time wall clock, configurable speed and start time